 A life insurance policy can provide a benefit to the other kids so that they receive an equal inheritance from you.

 What to Expect from Seniors Life Insurance Underwriting:

-When it comes to life insurance underwriting, some life insurance policies require full underwriting and a paramed exam.
+When it comes to life insurance underwriting, some policies require full underwriting and a paramed exam.

-Other life insurance policies are guaranteed issue life insurance policies, and then there are some life insurance policies that require some underwriting.
+Other life insurance policies are guaranteed acceptance life insurance policies.

-Some people assume incorrectly that if they have a health problem, that they should automatically go to a guaranteed issue life insurance policy…This may be a big mistake.
+Some people assume incorrectly that if they have a health problem, a guaranteed issue policy is the only option.

-Landmark Drawing Copy Test – The medical examiner will give you a sheet of paper that will have a picture of a clock with the time indicated on the clock.
+Landmark Drawing Copy Test – The medical examiner will give you a sheet of paper that will have a picture of a clock.

 The object is to draw a continous line from circle to circle until complete.

 Delayed Word Recall Test – With this test, the examiner will show you 10 words on a flash card.